-Price and value risk is monitored constantly at Group level as part of the review of management forecasts and at contract and project level as part of the appraisal process.
+Price and value risk is monitored constantly at Group level as part of the review of management forecasts as part of the appraisal process.
 Price risk is further mitigated by benchmarking selected activity within each contract.
 Benchmarking is principally undertaken at the start of every significant contract, with adjustments made to selected activity pricing to reflect current market value.